 Seeing a therapist is not the only way to identify and address your emotions, though.
 Many people find that through attending support groups (like AA or NA), they can do this very important work.
 Depending on your comfort level in your groups, you can make great progress in addressing emotional setbacks.
 You can also do things independently, like write in a journal or meditate, to enhance your emotional wellness.

-You can utilize one of these resources or combine them together to help you deal with your emotional sobriety.
+You can utilize one of these resources or combine them together to help you deal with your emotional sobriety, a great tool and prime reason we made this the first of our 4 Ways to Deal with Emotional Sobriety.

 2. Communicate with Others